Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us.

-Most listened to radio talk show in the country.
+Rush Limbaugh and the EIB Network, most listened to radio talk show in the country.

 Great to have you along with us.

-I must confess, and let me be clear, these these kinds of Obama speeches are getting old to me.
+I must confess, and let me be clear, these kinds of Obama speeches are getting old to me.

 And I frankly think the economy is crashing because of speeches like this.